haniffalab/webatlas-pipeline/sphinx/configuration.rst

           * ``merscope`` requires a path to a MERSCOPE output directory

-Each data item is defined with the following keys
+Each data item is defined with the following keys:

 .. list-table::
     :widths: 10 15